AdyGCode/ICT50120-SaaS-Library/_docs/ReadMe-12-API-related-data.md

 In the Authors Model we added the `books()` method, and in the Books model we added the `authors()` method.

-In the previous tutoprial we used `hasMany` and `belongsToMany` relationship descriptors.
+In the previous tutorial we used `hasMany` and `belongsToMany` relationship descriptors.
 This was a 'small' error.

 We actually need to use '`belongsToMany`' in BOTH methods.